Georges Bruhat: War activities and death

+Research and books

 Georges Bruhat performed research in optics (for instance optically active media, double refraction, wavelength dependencies of absorption and refractive index) and was known in France for his four-volume physics texts (Cours de physique générale, Masson).
 The volume on electricity appeared in 1924 (8.
 Edition 1963), that on thermodynamics in 1926 (6.
 Edition 1968 revised by Alfred Kastler), the volume on optics in 1930 (6.
 Edition 1968, revised by Kastler), and that on mechanics in 1934 (6.
 Edition, 1967).
 A monograph on polarisation was published in 1930 (Traité de la Polarimétrie).